isomerpages/moe-navalbasesec/_prospective-students/DSA @ NBSS/Expectations of DSA Students.md

 </div>
 <p>In addition to meeting the general academic promotion standards and modelling
-positive conduct and behaviour, students admitted to the school via the DSA-Sec Exercise are expected to:</p>
+positive conduct and behaviour, students admitted to the school via the DSA-Sec Exercise are expected to:
-<p>·&nbsp;Commit to their CCA for the entire duration of their secondary
+<br>·&nbsp;Commit to their CCA for the entire duration of their secondary
 school life
 <br>·&nbsp;Participate actively in talent development programmes planned for
 them